Organisational Culture Take a quiz:

-When we walk into an organisation and get a certain 'feel' for it, whether it is fast moving and responsive, or whether it feels old and backward looking, this 'feeling' is referred to 'organisational culture'.
-Culture is about how the organisation organises itself, it's rules, procedures and beliefs make up the culture of the company.
-In this section we are going to briefly look at six types of organisational cultures.
+When we walk into an organisation we often get a 'feeling' about it; whether it feels fast moving and responsive, or old and backward looking, this 'feeling' is referred to as the 'organisational culture'.
+Culture is about how a firm organises itself; rules, procedures and beliefs make up the culture of a company.
+In this section we are going to briefly look at six types of organisational cultures; power, role, task and person cultures were described by Charles Handy in his 1981 book Understanding Organisations.

 Power Culture